 As a social worker, you can make a real difference in your community by addressing growing problems in mental health, aging, child abuse and neglect, substance abuse, chronic illness, homelessness, and food insecurity.
 Social work is regarded as one of the five core mental health professions, according to the National Institutes of Health.

-The overall employment of social workers is set to grow at 12 percent, much faster than average between 2020 to 2030 .
+The overall employment of social workers is set to grow at 9 percent between 2021 and 2031, which is faster than average .
 The fields of health care, substance abuse, and mental health will see the most significant growth due to a large aging population and a trend toward more mental health treatment programs.

 A Master of Social Work (MSW) degree (a Doctor of Social Work, or DSW, is required for leadership positions)